SantiagoLifischtz/2col/README.md

 # Note: Don't use this yet!
 WIP

-As of right now, the format is very big, way bigger than it should be.
+As of right now, some critical things are missing from the format.

 # 2col - Video format to play Bad Apple on anything